Skip to main content

 It depends on the type of issue.
 Problems you can fix yourself (like updating a password) are resolved as soon as you reconnect — usually a matter of minutes.
 Issues marked Under Investigation mean Nectar’s engineering team is working on it; these are typically resolved within a few business days.
 Website Down issues resolve automatically when the utility’s website comes back online.

-If the error is Password Incorrect, MFA Token Expired, or New Password Needed, start with your client — they need to provide updated credentials.
-For Under Investigation, Website Down, or Other Error, contact Nectar support since the issue is on the technical side.
+If the error is Password Incorrect, MFA Token Expired, or New Password Needed, start with whoever manages the utility login — they need to provide updated credentials.
+For Under Investigation, Website Down, URL Inaccessible, Company Inactive, or Other Error, email [email protected] since the issue needs engineering or account help.

 Recurring issues usually point to one of two things: the utility website changes its authentication flow frequently (some do), or there’s an underlying technical issue.
 Report recurring problems to [email protected] with details on how often it’s happening.
 The team can investigate whether a permanent fix is possible.

 Most uploads complete in under five minutes.
 If it’s been longer than 30 minutes, the processing likely encountered an issue.
 Try re-uploading the file.
 If it still gets stuck, the document may be in a format the system can’t read — try converting it to a cleaner PDF, or use manual entry as a workaround.
-Contact support if the problem persists.
+Email [email protected] if the problem persists.

 A working connection shows the status Connected in your connections list.
 You should also see recent bills appearing in the Recent Bills section of your dashboard and in Data Inventory.
-If the status is anything other than Connected or Pending, check the issues table above for guidance.
+If the status is anything other than Connected or Pending, see Connection issues for guidance.

 This means the utility provider’s website is temporarily unavailable — it’s on their end, not yours.
 No action is needed.
 Nectar will automatically retry on the next weekly check, and once the utility’s website is back up, data collection resumes normally.
 These outages are usually resolved within a day or two.